awesomemotive/easy-digital-downloads/readme.txt

 = Can I import all the products from my existing store into EDD? =

-At this time there is not a grand importer that will simply set things up for you.
-We do have an [import solution](http://docs.easydigitaldownloads.com/article/216-can-i-import-and-export-products?utm_source=docs&utm_medium=faq_tab&utm_term=import_addon&utm_content=faqs&utm_campaign=readme) that imports a CSV file, so if you can get your data into the appropriate format then we can import it.
+We do have a [basic import solution](http://docs.easydigitaldownloads.com/article/216-can-i-import-and-export-products?utm_source=docs&utm_medium=faq_tab&utm_term=import_addon&utm_content=faqs&utm_campaign=readme) that imports a CSV file, so if you can get your data into the appropriate format then we can import it.

 = My Payments Marked as Pending =